pauliimmonen/nl2cli/README.md

    pip install openai
    ```

-3. Ensure you have a valid OpenAI API key ready for use.
+3. Ensure you have a OpenAI API key.

 ## Initial Setup